Best Subwoofers For Home Theater AND Music.

 International SVS orders can go through Amazon (click here), if it’s available.
 In the USA and Canada, it’s best to go Factory Direct (click here) through my links to ensure full Bill of Rights, including 1 year trade-up.
-Canadian orders aren’t tracked through SVS, while Amazon orders are, but going factory direct is better for Canadian customers for the Bill of Rights.

 The same is true for Amazon orders, and you can visit my very own “Amazon Influencer Page” here (click here)!
 Anything you order 24 hours after going to my Amazon page could help this site and my YouTube Channel.
-The more support I get, the more I can explore the hobby and report my findings.
+The more revenue I get, the more I can explore the hobby and share my findings.

 Eventually, I would like every listed maker to be a Subwoofer 101 affiliate and become a portal for all quality subwoofers.
-SVS was the first to support this site, but I hope they won’t be the last!
+SVS and Monoprice so far…

 Hopefully this will simplify your search for great bass!